 See how quick and easy it is to install a Gasbox sissy bar on your 2004 and later Harley-Davidson Sportster.
+For folks out there still love your old Sportster.
+Head over here for our how to install gasbox sissy bar for your older Sportster.
 Doesn't scratch your paint, no need to remove your turn signals, just install, strap on your gear and go!
 Featuring Gasbox proprietor Jesse Bassett in Cleveland, Ohio.
 Gasbox also produces many more sissy bars including a 2006-up Dyna Bolt-On Sissy Bar.

 Check out the Lowbrow Customs YouTube channel to check out all of our videos.
 We spend a lot of time and effort creating motorcycle how-to videos, product reviews and event coverage for your enjoyment, please let us know what you think!

 You can read a full transcription of this video below:

 All right, we're going to install a Gasbox Sportster Chopper Sissy Bar on this late model fuel injected Harley-Davidson Sportster.
 These sissy bars come ready to bolt on.
 They come with a hard fastener pack of all of the required hardware.
 With just a couple of tools, I'll show you how easy this is to bolt on.
 First, you'll need to remove the fender mounting hardware.
 We're going to need a T40, a torch bit, and a half inch wrench.
 The sissy bar has integrated spacers that will snap into the strut, and keep from scratching the chrome.
 They will also wrap around the turn signals if you don't want to remove them.